MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-reference-implementation.md

 In the reference implementation, the actual questionnaire data (questions and options) needs to be passed to the questionnaire view model.
 Because MEF is being used to import the view models (parts), parameters (such as context) cannot be passed.
 If you need to pass state for an object that will be created by MEF, you need to set the value for the current state for the type of the context object.
 The receiving part imports the matching **IState**, which is non-shared and captures the current state when created, to isolate the consumer from any changes to the current value that might occur later.

+> [!NOTE]
-**Note:** The reference implementation has the **StateHandler** class that provides access to state management objects in the container and handles setting state while returning previous values; therefore, the user avoids dealing with the current state directly.
+> The reference implementation has the **StateHandler** class that provides access to state management objects in the container and handles setting state while returning previous values; therefore, the user avoids dealing with the current state directly.

 For this reason, the state management classes have been created.
 These are the **State** and **CurrentState** classes and their corresponding interfaces.
 The interfaces are shown in the following code.